Last updated:

 The treatment of acromegaly is directed toward the specific symptoms that are apparent in each individual.
 Treatment may require the coordinated efforts of a team of specialists.
 The goals of treatment of acromegaly are to return growth hormone levels to normal, decrease the size of a pituitary adenoma (if present) thereby relieving pressure on the surrounding tissue, maintain normal pituitary function and reverse or improve associated symptoms.

 Acromegaly is usually treated by surgery, medications and/or radiation therapy.
 No single therapeutic option is effective for everyone.
-An individual’s specific treatment plan will based on several factors including the size and location of the pituitary tumor; the presence or absence of certain symptoms; an individual’s age and general health; and/or other issues.
-Decisions concerning the use of particular therapies should be made by physicians and other members of the health care team in careful consultation with the patient based upon the specifics of his or her case; a thorough discussion of the potential benefits and risks, including possible side effects and long-term effects; patient preference; and other appropriate factors.
+An individual’s specific treatment plan is based on several factors including the size and location of the pituitary tumor; the presence or absence of certain symptoms; an individual’s age and general health and/or other issues.
+Decisions concerning the use of therapies should be made by physicians and other members of the health care team in careful consultation with the patient based upon the specifics of their case; a thorough discussion of the potential benefits and risks, including possible side effects and long-term effects; patient preference and other appropriate factors.

 Certain medications may be used to treat individuals with acromegaly.
-Medical therapy may be recommended in individuals in whom surgery in contraindicated, in whom surgery did not work or failed to return hormone levels to normal or to shrink large tumors before surgery.
+Medical therapy may be recommended for individuals in whom surgery is not possible, surgery did not work or failed to return hormone levels to normal, or surgery did not shrink large tumors before surgery.

 Three different classes of medications are often used to treat individuals with acromegaly.
-These are somatostatin analogues including octreotide, lanreotide and pasireotide; growth hormone receptor antagonists such as pegvisomant; and dopamine antagonists.
+These are somatostatin receptor ligands including octreotide, lanreotide and pasireotide; growth hormone receptor antagonists such as pegvisomant; and dopamine antagonists.

-The U.S. Food and Drug Administration (FDA) approved the drug octreotide acetate (Sandostatin® LAR) for its use in the treatment of acromegaly.
+The U.S. Food and Drug Administration (FDA) approved the drug octreotide acetate (Sandostatin LAR) to treat acromegaly.
 Octreotide is an artificially produced (synthetic) compound similar to somatostatin (somatostatin analog), a natural hormone produced by the hypothalamus that serves to inhibit the secretion of growth hormone.
-(The hypothalamus is an area of the brain that plays a role in coordinating hormone function.)
-Treatment with octreotide has demonstrated decreases in serum levels of GH and IGF-I and tumor shrinkage in some patients receiving the drug.
+The hypothalamus is an area of the brain that plays a role in coordinating hormone function.
+Treatment with octreotide has shown decreases in serum levels of GH and IGF-I and tumor shrinkage in some patients receiving the drug.
 Safety and efficacy studies have been extensively published with decades of experience in treating patients with acromegaly.

-The FDA has approved an oral formulation of octreotide, (Mycapssa®) for its use in the treatment of acromegaly.
+The FDA approved an oral formulation of octreotide (Mycapssa) to treat acromegaly.
 The drug is administered twice daily and is indicated for the treatment of patients who have responded to and tolerated treatment with octreotide or lanreotide.
 This drug has been shown in clinical trials to maintain control of GH and IGF-I levels in patients with acromegaly previously treated with somatostatin analog therapy.

-The FDA has approved the drug pasireotide (Signifor LAR®) for injectable suspension in the treatment of acromegaly.
+The FDA approved the drug pasireotide (Signifor LAR) for the treatment of acromegaly.
 Pasireotide is indicated for patients who have had an inadequate response to surgery or for whom surgery is not an option.
-Similar to octreotide and lanreotide, pasireotide acts on the somatostatin receptors, with interactions with somatostatin receptor subtypes 1, 2, 3, and 5.
+Similar to octreotide and lanreotide, pasireotide acts on the somatostatin receptors, with interactions with somatostatin receptor subtypes 1, 2, 3 and 5.
 Recent publications have demonstrated the safety and efficacy of pasireotide in comparison to octreotide LAR in a randomized, double-blind clinical trial, open label extension studies and crossover studies comparing pasireotide to octreotide or lanreotide.

-The FDA has approved the orphan drug Somavert® (pegvisomant for injection) for the treatment of acromegaly in individuals who have had an inadequate response to surgery and/or radiation therapy and/or other medical therapies or for whom these therapies are not appropriate.
+The FDA approved the orphan drug pegvisomant (Somavert) for the treatment of acromegaly in individuals who have had an inadequate response to surgery and/or radiation therapy and/or other medical therapies or for whom these therapies are not appropriate.
 Somavert, which blocks the effects of excess growth hormone in acromegaly, is administered by subcutaneous injection.

 The third class of medications sometimes used to treat individuals with acromegaly is dopamine agonists.
 However, these drugs, which include bromocriptine and cabergoline, are generally effective for fewer individuals than other medications.
 Physicians may prescribe these medications in conjunction with other medications used to treat acromegaly.